 Alexandria, along with the rest of Louisiana, the nation and the world, is facing an unprecedented challenge with the COVID-19 coronavirus.
 This situation is very unique in that it is a biologically-driven process.
 It’s not like a storm that moves through in a day or two and it is over.
 We don’t know how long we will need to take precautions.
 And normally in the case of storms the city is working to bring people together, whether it is staging groups of emergency workers, encouraging neighbors to help each other or preparing evacuation centers to hold large numbers of people.
 In this case, we are working in the opposite direction, seeking to discourage groups of people and face-to-face interactions and encouraging what is being called social distancing.
 One thing that is the same, however, is our dedication and focus on doing everything we can to minimize local risks and to ensure the health and safety of our citizens and our employees.

-To that end, we are temporarily suspending access to city facilities and canceling events that could attract crowds of 250 or more people.
-Our actions are to ensure we are in compliance with an Executive Order issued March 13 by Gov. John Bel Edwards as well as with the latest public health recommendations from the CDC and other health organizations.
+To that end, we are temporarily suspending access to city facilities and canceling events that could attract crowds.
+Our actions are to ensure we are in compliance with all Executive Orders issued by Gov. John Bel Edwards as well as with the latest public health recommendations from the CDC and other health organizations.

 I realize this is a challenging time for everyone.
 It is natural for people to be concerned because we are on a path we have not walked before.
 But we can and will get through this together.
 If we limit our interactions and follow stringent hygiene practices, including thoroughly washing hands for 20 seconds or more with soap and water, using tissues when sneezing or coughing and staying home and avoiding contact with others if you feel ill we can minimize the chances of spreading the illness.
 We just need to stay calm, stay informed and be mindful of protecting the health of ourselves, our loved ones and our neighbors.
 It is an honor to serve as your mayor, and I appreciate your support as we work through this challenge together.